Dynamics

 Radicalization

-Processes by which individuals adopt extreme ideological views, often accelerated in online spaces.
+Processes by which individuals adopt increasingly intense or absolutist ideological positions, often accelerated in online spaces.

 Digital Manifestation:

-Digital platforms create echo chambers, algorithmic amplification, and network effects that can rapidly intensify ideological beliefs and social connections around extreme viewpoints.
+Digital platforms create environments where similar content and viewpoints are reinforced through algorithmic and social feedback, network effects, and reduced barriers to finding like-minded communities, which can intensify ideological beliefs and social connections around strong viewpoints.

 Key Characteristics: